 “For last year’s words belong to last year’s language,” wrote the poet T. S. Eliot, “and next year’s words await another voice.”
-To that observation, we can add: this past year’s words also define the language, the conversations, or more accurately, the zeitgeist of the year.
-And let’s be candid — it sucked.
-Big time.
-It even challenged the editors of major dictionaries who review the stats on their respective websites to spot dramatic spikes in word lookups to determine which words capture the interest of the public.
-Typically, they develop a list and then debate which one merits the distinction of “word of the year.”
-This year, the editors could not decide on a single word to capture the essence of an annus horribilis.
+To that observation, we can add: this past year’s words also define the language, the conversations, or more accurately, the zeitgeist of the year. — in the words of the editors of Oxford Dictionaries, “the Word of the Year is a word or expression reflecting the ethos, mood, or preoccupations of the past twelve months, one that has potential as a term of lasting cultural significance.”

-SHARE THE LOVE: If you enjoyed this post, please help expand the Bookshelf community by sharing with a friend or with your readers.
-Will you help me reach 10,000 followers?
+SHARE THE LOVE: If you enjoyed this post, please help expand the Bookshelf community by FOLLOWING or SHARING with a friend or your readers.
 Cheers.